Kruzenshtern (ship): As Kruzenshtern

 On 12 January 1946 she was surrendered to the USSR and integrated into the Baltic Fleet of the Soviet Navy.
 She was moored in Kronstadt harbour until 1961.
 From 1961 to 1965 she undertook many hydrographic and oceanographical surveys for the Academy of Sciences of the USSR in the Atlantic Ocean, the Caribbean, and Mediterranean, and was used as a training vessel for naval cadets.
 In 1965 she was transferred to the USSR Ministry of Fisheries in Riga to be used as a schoolship for future fishery officers.

 In 1976, Kruzenshtern sailed in the Tall Ships race from Bermuda to Newport and participated in Operation Sail in New York harbor during the United States Bicentennial.
-Sailors on some of the other ships wondered about her speed and suspected that the captain was occasionally turning on her engines to gain an advantage and called her the “Dieselshtern.”
+Sailors on some of the other ships wondered about her speed and suspected that the captain was occasionally turning on her engines to gain an advantage and called her the "Dieselshtern".

 In January 1981 she was transferred to the "Estonian Fisheries Industry" at Tallinn and in 1991 she became part of the "State Baltic Academy of the Fisheries" fleet with her new home port in Kaliningrad.

 Kruzenshtern takes part in international regattas.
 After the dissolution of the Soviet Union funding became a problem, so passengers are carried for that purpose.
 In 1995–96 she circumnavigated the world in the trail of her namesake.
 She again sailed around the world in 2005–06 to commemorate the 200th anniversary of Krusenstern's circumnavigation.

 On 23 June 2009 while she was en route to the Charleston, South Carolina Harborfest, her foremast was damaged in a storm off Bermuda when the sail backed and snapped the mast.

 On 3 May 2010 she stopped in Bremerhaven after a trip of five months with stops in Vancouver for the 2010 Winter Olympics and in Cuba, after which she returned to Kaliningrad.
 On 4 August 2014, Kruzenshtern sank the tug Diver Master at Esbjerg, Denmark when a line between the two vessels failed to release.
 On 11 June 2015, she rammed the two Icelandic Coastguard patrol ships Þór and Týr.
 Both vessels sustained damage.
-On 27 June, she ran aground at Archangelsk.
+On 27 June, she ran aground at Arkhangelsk.
 She was refloated that day.